 Benzodiazepines are consistently one of the most overprescribed drugs in the United States.
 There has been a threat of a pending benzo crisis that is creeping in the background of the opioid crisis taking our country by storm, and the practice of overprescribing is solidifying this possibility.
 The National Institute on Drug Abuse (NIDA) reports that more than four times the amount of fatal overdoses due to benzodiazepine took place in 2015 when compared to 2012.

 The drugs have been proven useful; otherwise, they would not be prescribed medically.
 But benzos possess a significant risk for abuse and addiction.
 Unfortunately, the withdrawal symptoms are inherently dangerous.
-Benzodiazepine detoxification requires intervention and the supervision of a professional medical detox facility for it to be carried out safely.
+Detoxification requires intervention and the supervision of a professional medical detox facility for it to be carried out safely.

 Be the best version of you – start recovery today!